 Q1.
 What is the average cost per square foot for hotel construction?

-The average cost per square foot for hotels can range from $200 to $1000 or more.
+The average cost per square foot for hotels can range from $134 to $550 or more.
 It depends on the factors like location and hotel type you choose.

 Q2.
 Are these additional costs beyond construction for building a hotel?

 The answer to this question is yes.
-There are associated costs such as land purchase, permits, and project management fees that should be kept in mind and also in the total project budget.
+There are associated costs such as land purchase, permits, and project management fees that should be kept in mind and also, in the total project budget.

 Q3.
 How does the cost vary between luxury hotels and budget motels?

-Luxury hotels with more unique amenities will cost more, averaging around $500,000 to $1 million per room.
-While budget motels may cost you around $50,000 to $100,000 per room to build.
+Luxury hotels with unique amenities will cost more, averaging around $500,000 to $1 million per room.
+At the same time, budget motels may cost around $50,000 to $100,000 per room to build.